A Nightmare on Overwhelm Street

 As moralism gained ground, myths were overlaid with stories scrubbed clean of the filth and, in the case of fairy tales, populated with cardboard cut-out characters.
 A moral of the fairy tale reinforced the sanitising process: Kill that wicked witch!

-There are a few problems, though, with such stories that are amongst the first you hear:
+There are a few problems, though, with such stories that are amongst the first a child hears:

 - The she-devil we’re hell-bent on nixing in the interest of self-improvement represents what is considered ‘undesirable’ aspects: negative thoughts and feelings and impulses.
 But these negatives are all eternal, innate parts of our humanness.